Skip to Content

 • A few developers who need access

-You want developers to connect their laptops and access these resources directly, without the servers being publicly accessible.
+You want developers to connect their laptops and reach these resources directly, without the servers being publicly accessible.

 Steps